dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * relied on the default display styles provided by the browser
 * set the `h1` tag the font size increased
 * What we were defining was a section of content that was intended to be a header of level 1.
-* In Word,  one of the ways to style things is by directly changing the font size, or make it bold.
-The problem with this is that it unmaintainable in the long term.
-Want to change all your headings?
-Good luck — should have set up some styles.
 * **specify the intended use of the content**,  whether it is a header or a paragraph etc,  and then you **define the look and feel of these blocks separately**.